StarLeaf: Room systems

 StarLeaf sold its own range of room systems.
 The GT Mini consisted of a codec and touch screen with support for dual screens and up to two microphones.
 It could be used with a wide-angle camera for smaller rooms or a PTZ camera for larger rooms.

 The StarLeaf Huddle combined the codec and touch screen into a single device, with a wide angle camera and microphone.

 StarLeaf sold Pronto cable accessory for its meeting rooms which when plugged into your laptop's USB A or USB C port, instantly transferred any meetings the user had been invited to onto the room system for one touch join.
 It also allowed for screen sharing, even on laptops without an HDMI port.

 Through its partnership with Poly, StarLeaf had integration with the Poly Studio X30, Studio X50 and G7500.

 In addition to being able to join StarLeaf meetings, StarLeaf rooms were also able to join third party meetings such as Zoom or Teams as long as they had H.323 or SIP access enabled.

 StarLeaf also supported SIP and H.323 endpoint registration from third party room systems.

 Platform

 Calls via StarLeaf were encrypted and the company had been ISO/IEC 27001 certified since 2019.
 StarLeaf provided an industry-leading 99.999% uptime guarantee (effectively no more than 5.5 minutes of unplanned downtime per year).
 Customers had control over where StarLeaf stored their organisation’s data (data sovereignty).

 The web-based StarLeaf management portal provided controls and analytics for administrators.

 Architecture

 StarLeaf hosted 15 points of presence (as of 2019) worldwide.
 Each customer was assigned to a specific point of presence, in a data jurisdiction of their choosing, that contained the organisation's data and hosted any meetings.
 Data was replicated a second data center in the same data jurisdiction for fail-over purposes.

-Awards

-StarLeaf received awards and recognition for both business development and video conferencing service, including: